 You don’t need expensive/best quality Giclée paper for every reproduction.
 Note cards, or small prints can be made with photo paper.
 Walgreens, Shutterfly, Vistaprint, any Local photo printer, etc..
 Beware, quality and consistency varies!

-Again about saturation, it is very important you know your image will print accurately.
-Pay for an inexpensive sample print to check your image’s accuracy before spending BIG bucks on full size Giclee prints!
-Some online places will do small Proof samples for $10-15-20 so you verify what your expensive prints will look like.
+Again about saturation, it is very important that your digital image is “perfect” in order for you image to print accurately.
+Some labs can adjust/correct your image for a fee.
+You can pay for an inexpensive sample print or proof to check your image’s accuracy before spending BIG bucks on full size Giclee prints!
+Some online places will do small Proof samples for $10-15-20 so you predict the look of your expensive prints.

 Several printing options:

 For less expensive options than going to a professional lab like CPL, check your local areas for photo labs that make Giclée prints.
 Local photo shop may only print giclée on set standard sizes of paper.
 For example if you give them a 10 x12″ image, they may print it on the size paper that it will fit on.
 In this case they will print it on 11×14 paper and you will have some white border.
 No biggie.
 Remember you always want some space behind the mat.
 Ask very specific questions, giclée prints are expensive!
 Quality varies based on their process and of course the quality of your image.

 When using online sources like Gicleetoday and others you will need to create an online account.
 Gicleetoday only print in whole inches.
 They have many choices of paper or canvas. https://www.gicleetoday.com/